 IX.
-HA project Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? x b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? x d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? x e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard or excessive noise for people residing or working in the project area? x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly or indirectly, to a significant risk of loss, injury or death involving wildland fires? x
+HAZARDS AND HAZARDOUS MATERIALS Would the project: Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Create a significant hazard to the public or the environment through the routine transport, use, o disposal of hazardous materials? x b) Create a significant hazard to the public or the environment through reasonably foreseeable upse and accident conditions involving the release of hazardous materials into the environment? t x c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? • X d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result would it create a significant hazard to the public of the environment? , x e) For a project located within an airport land use plat or, where such a plan has not been adopted, within two miles of a public airport or public use airport would the project result in a safety hazard of excessive noise for people residing or working it the project area? n , r x f) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? х g) Expose people or structures, either directly o indirectly, to a significant risk of loss, injury o death involving wildland fires? х